 I decided it was time to revisit one of the most popular posts on this blog: my advice to first time AR-15 buyers.

 For a variety of reasons, the AR-15 platform is now the best selling rifle platform in the United States.
-With that popularity comes competition for your money, and unless you know how this market works, you are very likely to waste money in the process of buying one for yourself.
-This guide is intended for folks who are relatively new to shooting and are looking through Google, message boards, and other places for help on what to buy.
-If you have plenty of experience shooting, you will still find this guide useful- but you will be able to skip some of the advice since you probably already have a good grasp of what you are looking for.
+With that popularity comes competition for your money, and unless you know how this market works, you are very likely to waste money.
+This guide is intended for folks who are relatively new to shooting and are looking through Google, message boards, and other places to gain information.
+If you have plenty of experience shooting, you will still find this guide useful- but you will be able to skip some of the advice oriented at beginners.

 Before getting on with it, I want to explain where I went wrong with my first AR-15 (pictured here).
 I purchased a stripped lower and immediately started scouring the internet for what I should do with it.
-Over the course of about 10 months, I purchased each part individually as well as the tools to assemble them.
-I built a $3,000 carbine that the internet would be proud of.
+Over the course of about 10 months, I purchased each part individually.
+I also purchased the tools to assemble them.
+In all, I spent about $3,000 on a carbine that the internet would be proud of.
 It was a sleek, bad ass looking, SHTF-ready general purpose carbine.
-It made a fantastic range toy that impressed everyone around me.
-However, once I actually started using it in local three gun competitions, its shortcomings became immediately apparent to me and I knew it was going to cost me more money to do some things over again.
-I then built a second carbine taking things back to basics (as I will advocate here).
-After shooting with that for a bit, I went back to my first AR and rebuilt it using lessons learned from my actual usage.
+It made a fantastic range toy that impressed on the boards and in the lanes.
+However, once I actually started using it in local three gun competitions, its shortcomings became immediately apparent.
+It was relatively heavy unergonomic, mainly due to the very wide diameter rail that was designed to nestle a suppressor.
+I knew it was going to cost me more money to do some things over again.
+Using those lessons, I built a second carbine taking things back to basics (as I will advocate here).
+After shooting with that for a bit, I went back to my first AR and rebuilt again into something more practical.